Samuel Mason: Arrest, escape, and death

-According to Spanish colonial court records, Spanish government officials arrested Samuel Mason and his men, early in 1803, at the Little Prairie settlement, now Caruthersville, in southeastern Missouri.
-Mason and his gang, including his family members, were taken to the Spanish colonial government in New Madrid, Spanish Upper Louisiana Territory, along the Mississippi River, where a three-day hearing was held to determine whether Mason was truly involved in river piracy, as he had been formally accused of this crime.
+According to Spanish colonial court records, Spanish government officials arrested Samuel Mason and his men early in 1803 at the Little Prairie settlement, now Caruthersville in southeastern Missouri.
+Mason and his gang, including his family members, were taken to the Spanish colonial government in New Madrid, Spanish Upper Louisiana Territory, where a three-day hearing was held to determine whether Mason was truly involved in river piracy, of which he had been formally accused.

-Although he claimed he was simply a farmer, who had been maligned by his enemies, the peculiar presence of $7,000 in currency and twenty human scalps found in his baggage was the damning evidence that convinced the Spanish he indeed was a river pirate.
-Mason and his family were taken, under armed guard, to New Orleans, the capital of Spanish Lower Louisiana Territory, where the Spanish colonial governor ordered them handed over to the American authorities in the Mississippi Territory, as all crimes they had been convicted of appeared to have taken place in American territory or against American river boats.
+Although he claimed he was simply a farmer who had been maligned by his enemies, the peculiar presence of $7,000 in currency and twenty human scalps found in his baggage was the damning evidence that convinced the Spanish he was indeed a river pirate.
+Mason and his family were taken under armed guard to New Orleans, the capital of Spanish Lower Louisiana Territory, where the Spanish colonial governor ordered them handed over to the American authorities in the Mississippi Territory, as all crimes they had been convicted of appeared to have taken place in American territory or against American river boats.

 While being transported up the Mississippi River, Samuel Mason and gang members John Sutton or Setton, one of the many aliases used by Wiley Harpe, and James May, alias of Peter Alston, overpowered their guards and escaped, with Mason being shot in the head during the escape.
 One of the 1803 accounts {Rothert. p.
 247} claimed Captain Robert McCoy, the commandant of New Madrid, was killed by Mason during their escape.
 McCoy actually died in 1840, and was neither crippled nor killed by Mason.

 American territorial governor William C. C. Claiborne immediately issued a reward for their recapture, prompting Wiley Harpe and Peter Alston to bring Mason's head, in an attempt to claim the reward money.
 Whether they killed Mason or whether he died from his wound suffered in the escape attempt has never been established.
 "Setton" and "May" were recognized and identified as wanted criminals Wiley Harpe and Peter Alston.
 They were arrested, tried in U.S. federal court, found guilty of piracy, and hanged in Old Greenville, Jefferson County, Mississippi Territory in early 1804.